Klarity Clinic: Ketamine Infusion Clinic: Las Vegas NV, Cincinnati, OH and Upland, CA.

 Post-traumatic stress disorder (PTSD) affects approximately eight million people in the United States at any given time, and 7-8% of the population will experience some form of PTSD during their lives.
-At Klarity Ketamine Clinic, Henry Liang, DO, and Christian Munk, DO, are helping patients overcome the debilitating effects of PTSD through ketamine infusion therapy.
+At Klarity Clinic in Las Vegas, Nevada, Cincinnati, Ohio, and Upland, California, Henry Liang DO, Nirvana Kundu MD, and Devin Tang MD, are helping patients overcome the debilitating effects of PTSD through ketamine infusion therapy.
 If you or a loved one suffers from PTSD, call or fill out the online questionnaire to see if ketamine might provide the solution you need.

 As the name implies, PTSD is a mental disorder that develops on the heels of a traumatic incident.
 While PTSD has long been associated with veterans of conflict, the disorder can strike anyone who’s witnessed, or been through, a life-altering or dangerous event.

 For example, many survivors of sexual abuse, natural disasters, and car accidents can suffer from PTSD.

 Your body and mind typically operate in a fight-or-flight mode and when you’re involved in a traumatic event, this hard wiring is affected.
 The result can be acute PTSD, which resolves itself on its own as your body readjusts, or long-term and chronic PTSD, which resists treatment.